cenixeriadev/Revistook_App/README.md

 [![Build Windows Executable for Flet](https://github.com/cenixeriadev/Revistook_App/actions/workflows/main.yml/badge.svg)](https://github.com/cenixeriadev/Revistook_App/actions/workflows/main.yml)

 A Python desktop application built with Flet that allows users to search for and download books from Library Genesis (libgen.li) using Selenium WebDriver.
-The app includes OCR capabilities to scan text from images and audio transcription for voice input.
+The app includes OpenCV capabilities to scan images and then use it for filter results.